 - If you are outside of the U.S. or on OPT, International Education can send a new I-20 with a travel signature to you.
 A travel signature can be requested through email to email@example.com.

 Valid F-1 Visa

 If your visa is expired, you will need to apply to renew it at a U.S. embassy or consulate in your country before you return to the U.S. You should contact your local embassy or consulate immediately to learn how long the process may take, and plan your travel dates accordingly.

 Valid at least six months into the future

 Financial Documents indicating your available funds (recommended)

 Current Transcript or letter confirming continued enrollment (recommended)

 Photocopies of documents: be sure to make at least two copies of all of your important documents (I-20s, visa, I-94 card, and the main page of your passport) so that you can replace them more easily if they are lost or stolen.
 We recommend that you keep one set of copies in your carry-on luggage and another set at home with someone who can send them to you if needed.

 Students on Optional Practical Training (OPT)

 If you are currently on OPT, you should travel with the items above plus your valid EAD card and a letter from your employer, on company letterhead, stating that you have been employed and will return on a specific date to resume employment.
 (If your employer authorizes your leave, the travel time will not count toward your days of unemployment.)
 Note that it may be somewhat riskier to travel (particularly if you need to renew your visa) in the last six months, and especially the last three months, of OPT.
-If you need us to send a new I-20 with a travel signature to you, please complete the Mailing Form and send it to email@example.com.
+If you need us to send a new I-20 with a travel signature to you, a travel signature can be requested through email to firstname.lastname@example.org.